 - Your child will not get a criminal record if they are under 16 years of age.
 In certain circumstances, the court may still decide not to record a criminal conviction for a child 16 years of age or over.

 - Related links

 - Aboriginal & Torres Strait Islander Legal Services

 - Aboriginal Child, Family & Community Care State Secretariat (AbSec)

-- Aboriginal Affairs (DAA)
+- Office of Communities - Aboriginal Affairs

 - Aboriginal Children's Services (link to Department of Families, Housing, Community Services and Indigenous Affairs (FaHCSIA) website)